philiplarsson/dart-app/README.md

 DartApp uses 4 main endpoints.

 -   **Cast**: This is a throw made.
-A cast is related to a game (which the throw belongs to) and a user (who throw the dart).
+A cast is related to a game (which the throw belongs to) and a user (who threw the dart).
 -   **GameType**: Different gametypes such as \"20 to 15\" or \"201\".
 -   **Game**: A single match.
 A game has a gametype.
 -   **User**: A person who participates in a game and throw darts.